-- 1) The grade of I is awarded with the following conditions: - 2) A student must have successfully completed (passed) at least 50 percent of the requirements for the course. - 3) During the time a student has a grade of I in any of these courses, the student is limited to a course load of not more than 13 credit hours per semester.
+- 1) The grade of I is awarded with the following conditions: - A student must have successfully completed (passed) at least 50 percent of the requirements for the course. - 3) During the time a student has a grade of I in any of these courses, the student is limited to a course load of not more than 13 credit hours per semester.

-If a student has not completed the course requirements by the end of the next long term after receiving the grade of I (unless otherwise indicated by the contract), the grade automatically is changed to the grade of F. The F may be replaced with a higher letter grade if the student retakes the class and passes the exit examination.
+If a student has not completed the course requirements by the end of the next long term after receiving the grade of I (unless otherwise indicated by the contract), the grade automatically is changed to the default grade or an I/F. The default grade or I/F may be replaced with a higher letter grade if the student retakes the class and passes the exit examination.